 Print journalists also must deal with stiff job competition, stagnant salaries, tight deadlines and unpredictable work schedules.

 "You have to cope with stress efficiently or basically just surrender to it," says Sonny Albarado, a former president of the Society of Professional Journalists, a trade organization based in Indianapolis.

 The BLS shows that the median salary for reporters is $40,810, and CareerCast says jobs in the field are in the midst of a 13 percent decline over 10 years.

-Despite the job's position as the "worst" in America, many journalists love their career, and the outlook is bright for those with a reporter's skill set, Albarado says.
-Reporters could apply their research and writing skills to communication gigs for online news venues, nonprofit organizations or other media outlets.
+However, many journalists love their career, and those with a reporter's skill set could apply their research and writing skills to communication gigs for online news venues, nonprofit organizations or other media outlets.